YayuMo/FileSharing/thesis/Report I for the thesis.md

 ## Trial to apply an alternative method in Grover's algorithm

+- VQC approaches -- extract the state vector and apply it in a traditional matrix to

 - The primary idea is to transfer diagonal form of formula below to unitary matrix

   - Suppose we have a diagonal matrix D